TeHanHunter/TESS_Gaia_Light_Curve/README.rst

 There are four fluxes in each FITS file: aperture flux, PSF flux, calibrated aperture flux, and calibrated PSF flux.
 If you are uncertain which to use:

 * Calibrated psf flux is better in **deblending** targets.
 Use this if you need to deblend a target near a variable source.
 The best deblending can be achieved with tglc package by setting a non-zero prior.
-It also gives the most accurate **transit depth** in most cases.
+It also gives the more accurate **transit depth** in most cases, especially when fitting with an optimized prior.
 * Calibrated aperture flux usually has slightly **higher SNR**.
 The transit depth (or variation amplitude), however, can be imperfect since the normalization depends on the PSF fitting which is imperfect.
+Nevertheless, in the presence of variable contamination, the calibrated aperture flux is less vulnerable to overfitting.
 * The aperture flux and PSF flux are not detrended or normalized.
 Use this if you are doing stellar variability science.
 Or, if the detrending is not optimal (default detrending has a window length of 1 day; see Known Problems below), start with the aperture flux or PSF flux and detrend carefully!
 * **If you are uncertain, start with calibrated aperture flux!**